dennislee928/dennis-s-note-vault/ietls sprint/task 2 modified.md

 > Some people believe schools should focus mainly on traditional academic subjects,
 > while others argue that practical skills such as financial literacy and teamwork are more important.
 > **Compare the advantages of both approaches and give your opinion.**

+### 4-2 教育／壓力：學生焦慮

+> In some societies, a growing number of students are experiencing high levels of stress and anxiety related to their studies.
+> **What factors have led to this situation, and how does it affect young people and their families?**